kazumanakata/fair_optimization_in_pu_classification/README.md

 - Pandas == 1.4.4

 ## Example result
+***You can see that as the lambda takes higher values, the predictor tries to be fair for sensitive attributes.
+As a result, it tends to output negative class regardless of input samples' features.***

 After running `main.py`, 8 figures are shown and `.npz` files are stored in `experiment_result/`.

 <img src="https://github.com/kazumanakata/fair_optimization_in_pu_classification/assets/121463877/e64ae5a2-f502-4b71-b192-8416bf8ef5a2"><br>